Phone-GWP-group

 Increased packaging demand

-It’s never too soon to prepare for the busiest time of the year.
+It’s never too soon to prepare your business for the busiest time of the year.
 With Christmas approaching, the last quarter of the year is usually the busiest time for most manufacturers, distributors and retailers.

-With this in mind, a more unorthodox day is fast approaching.
-Peak Packaging Monday.
+With this in mind, a more unorthodox day is fast approaching: Peak Packaging Monday.

 However, planning for peak season well in advance can allow businesses to mitigate any potential challenges caused by increased demand in the fourth quarter and ensure success during the most crucial trading period.